SebestianSije/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

       category_name = fields.Char(string="Category Name", related='category_id.name')

 .. seealso::
-   :ref:`Reference documentation for related fields <reference/fields/related>`
+   :ref:`Reference documentation on related fields <reference/fields/related>`

 In :doc:`04_relational_fields`, we introduced several relational fields.
 Retrieving information from their related models often requires additional steps from the user, but we can use related fields to